Font size

 Greetings from the Dean of the School of Foreign Studies

-Dean of the School of Foreign Studies TAKEMURA Keiko
+Dean of the School of Foreign Studies TSUTSUI Sayo

 The history of the School of Foreign Studies dates back to 1921, when Choko Hayashi, a businesswoman in Osaka, envisioned a school in Osaka that nurtures internationally-minded individuals.
 With her financial support, a national educational institution, Osaka School of Foreign Languages, was established in Uehonmachi 8-chome.
 Initially, the school had a capacity of 200 students in each grade and taught nine major languages (Chinese, Mongolian, Malay, Indian, English, French, German, Russian, and Spanish).
 The school developed into Osaka College of Foreign Affairs, a foreign affairs vocational school, and then into the national Osaka University of Foreign Studies.
 In 1979, the university moved from the Osaka metropolitan area to Aomadani, Minoh to expand its organization, and in October 2007, it merged with Osaka University to become the current School of Foreign Studies, Osaka University.